INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Methods for Implicit Neural Frequency Response Field

 These losses provide fine-grained frequency-level control.
 For example, frequencies in crossover regions of a speaker can be downweighted to avoid unstable learning, while perceptually important midbands can be emphasized.

-\paragraph{Spectral envelope smoothing.} Acoustic spectra in real-world environments often exhibit narrowband fluctuations due to interference, which are perceptually less important than the broader spectral shape.
-Inspired by standard practices in audio engineering and car-cabin equalization, we regularize the predicted and ground-truth log-magnitude spectra while calculating envelope loss $L_{env}$ using an exponential smoothing filter $\mathcal{S}$:

-where $\epsilon$ is a small positive constant to avoid singularities.
+\textbf{Spectral envelope smoothing.} Acoustic spectra in real-world environments often exhibit narrowband fluctuations due to interference, which are perceptually less important than the broader spectral shape.
+Inspired by standard practices in audio engineering and car-cabin equalization, we regularize the predicted and ground-truth log-magnitude spectra while calculating envelope loss $L_{env}$ using an exponential smoothing filter $\mathcal{E}$: $L_{\text{env}}=\sum_f \Big|\mathcal{E}\!\left(\log\!\big(|H(f)|\,w(f)+\epsilon\big)\right)-\mathcal{E}\!\left(\log\!\big(|\hat H(f)|\,w(f)+\epsilon\big)\right)\Big|$, where $\epsilon$ is a small positive constant to avoid singularities.
 This regularization encourages fidelity to the broadband spectral envelope while tolerating harmless fine-grained ripples, leading to smoother convergence and perceptually cleaner reconstructions.

-\paragraph{Kramers--Kronig consistency regularizer.} As introduced in Sec.~\ref{sec:complex_attenuation}, in physical media, frequency-dependent attenuation and dispersion are coupled by the Kramers--Kronig (KK) relations.
-To enforce this constraint in learning, we define:

-where $\mathcal{H}$ is a discrete Hilbert transform implemented via two-sided even extension and a raised-cosine taper, $\kappa$ is a learnable scalar for scaling alignment, and $\mathcal{B}$ is a frequency band mask to exclude unreliable bins (e.g., DC/Nyquist).
-This term ensures the learned attenuation field respects causality and avoids unphysical phase artifacts.
+\textbf{Kramers--Kronig consistency regularizer.} As introduced in Sec.~\ref{sec:complex_attenuation}, in physical media, frequency-dependent attenuation and dispersion are coupled by the Kramers--Kronig (KK) relations.
+To enforce this constraint in learning, we define \(\hat{\beta}(f)=\mathcal{H}\{\sigma\}(f)\) and \(\displaystyle L_{\text{KK}}=\sum_{f\in\mathcal{B}}\big(\beta(f)-\kappa\,\hat{\beta}(f)\big)^2\), where \(\mathcal{H}\) is a discrete Hilbert transform implemented via two-sided even extension and a raised-cosine taper, \(\kappa\) is a learnable scalar for scaling alignment, and \(\mathcal{B}\) is a frequency-band mask to exclude unreliable bins (e.g., DC/Nyquist).
+This term encourages causal attenuation--phase coupling and reduces unphysical phase artifacts.